anaclumos/extracranial/Research/pages/Bad Interview Experience with Replo.md

 ## Update

-They sent me another email that they are "following up" to schedule an interview.
+They sent me another [[Mail|email]] that they are "following up" to schedule an interview.
 I have let them know that I have already tried to schedule a meeting, and you canceled, and following up as if I did not respond is inappropriate and unprofessional.
 They understood it.